crispymtn/order_optimizer/README.md

 cheapest_exact_order_for_58_units.skus # => { '10-pack' => 5, '1-pack' => 8 }
 ```

-It is possible to define dicount prices a minimum quantity:
+It is possible to define discount prices with a minimum quantity:

 ```ruby
 order_optimizer = OrderOptimizer.new(